alexispe/SyliusRoundUpPlugin/README.md

 ## Contact

-I'm a 🇫🇷 freelance web developer.
+I'm a 🇫🇷 freelance Sylius developer.
 If you want to contact me, e-mail me to contact@alexis-petit.fr.
 I will try to answer you as soon as possible.